-"To help support and transform the lives of grieving youth and communities throughout the United States"
+"To help transform the lives of grieving youth and communities throughout the United States"

-Alex Cares for Grieving Youth®, a creator of innovative initiatives and partnerships is a non profit incubator.
-We partner with people, organizations and ideas that ignite transformative social change in the area of childhood loss and grief and youth development.
+Alex Cares for Grieving Youth®, a creator of innovative initiatives and partnerships is a non profit incubator and accelerator.
+We partner with people and organizations with ideas that ignite transformative social change in the area of childhood loss and grief and youth development.
 We have a demonstrated commitment to diversity, equity and inclusion, especially along lines of race and gender.

 Alex Cares, Inc. is a non profit tax exempt charitable foundation and is an approved 501(c)(3) organization under the Internal Revenue Code.
 All contributions are tax-deductible.